bvinc/go-sqlite-lite/README.md

 * **What are the differences betwen this driver and the mxk/go-sqlite driver?**

 This driver was forked from `mxk/go-sqlite-driver`.
-It hasn't been maintained in years and used an ancient version of SQLite.
+It hadn't been maintained in years and used an ancient version of SQLite.
 A large number of features were removed, reworked, and renamed.
 A lot of smartness and state was removed.
 It is now much easier to upgrade to newer versions of SQLite since the `codec` feature was removed.
 The behavior of methods now lines up closely with the behavior of SQLite's C API.

 * **Is it thread safe?**